Data Protection Notice (“Notice”)

 This Notice applies to AXA Investment Managers companies in the UK.
 A list of AXA Investment Managers companies in the UK is available upon request using the contact information provided in this Notice.

-AXA Investment Managers recognize the importance of protection your personal information and is committed to protecting the rights of individuals in line with UK GDPR.
+AXA Investment Managers recognize the importance of protection for your personal information and is committed to protecting the rights of individuals in line with UK GDPR.

 This Notice sets out how we collect, handle, store and protect information about you when: